GIScience/climate-action-land-consumption/README.md

 You are now ready to code within your mamba environment.

 When managing your dependencies, you should keep _environment.yaml_ up to date.
-We suggest you add dependencies manually to the file, but you can also run `mamba env expoert > envornment.yaml` to store the full recursive set of dependencies.
+We suggest you add dependencies manually to the file, but you can also run `mamba env export > enviornment.yaml` to store the full recursive set of dependencies.

 > There are two separate environment files defined.
-> The `environment_deploy.yaml` should always mirror the `environment.yaml` and is used only by the CI/CD pipeline.
+> The `environment_deploy.yaml` should always mirror the `environment.yaml` (except for the env-name and the climatoology dependency source declaration) and is used only by the CI/CD pipeline.

-### Logging
+### Testing

-Using the environment variable `LOG_Level` you can adjust the amount of log messages produced by the plugin.
-Please make sure to use logging throughout your plugin.
-This will make debugging easier at a later stage.
+We use [pytest](pytest.org) as testing engine.
+Ensure all tests are passing on the unmodified repository by running `pytest`.

 ### Linting